divVerent/aaaaxy/docs/RELEASING.md

     existing speedruns.
       - In particular, slowing down a section required for any speedrun categories, including 100%, requires a major version bump.
+      - Exception: when some major cheese (grossly unintended skip) is fixed, a minor version bump is sufficient.
   - Minor version must be incremented on changes that likely add faster speedruns.
       - In particular, simplifying a section or making it optional